Redwood retreats: Best-bet cabins in our favorite parks

 One of the charming cabins available to rent at Hendy Woods State Park.
 Photo by CA State Parks.

 California’s coast redwoods and giant sequoias offer an escape from the frazzled world.
-Their soft forest floors, lush greenery, and towering trees provide some of the natural world’s best sanctuaries.
+The soft forest floors, lush greenery, and towering trees provide some of the natural world’s best sanctuaries.
 It’s even more relaxing when you spend the night—but that doesn’t have to mean tent camping.
 For those craving a more comfortable connection with nature, cabins can be unique and reliable retreats.
-In a cabin there’s no worrying about setting up a tent or getting caught in bad weather.
+In a cabin, there’s no worrying about setting up a tent or getting caught in bad weather.
 They provide all the restful night’s sleep of a hotel room, but at a lower cost and with the added enchantment of spectacular trees just beyond the doorstep.

 Consider booking one of the following cabins for your next venture to the giants.